adlajebara/regression-python/README.md

 I wrote this code while taking a summer course at Chalmers university.

 How to run it:

+To compute a polynomial of degree four:
 ```bash
 python3 numpy_regression.py chirps-modified.txt 4
 ```

-or
+To compute a polynomial of degree two:
 ```bash
 python3 numpy_regression.py chirps-modified.txt 2
 ```